zorilla1/triton/README.md

 ```
 Hello;%100,5;
 ```
-will decompress into a bunch of "Hello"'s
+will decompress into 20 "Hello"'s

 ## Estimating output size